 By avoiding classification as a private foundation, we are able to offer greater tax advantages than does a private foundation.
 See our comparison of private and community foundations for more details.

 While we share giving concepts with you and others, we do not provide legal, tax or financial advice.

 Most nonprofit organizations have a mission to address a particular need in a community.
 By contrast, a community foundation’s mission is very broad: to improve the quality of life in a given area.
 This breadth of mission enables us to make grants in any field of interest with a charitable benefit.
 This flexibility also allows us to serve a wider group of donors on one side of the CTCF "bridge" (see FAQ - What is a Community Foundation to define "bridge"), and a wider group of nonprofit organizations that are improving local communities on the other side of the CTCF "bridge".

 An endowment is a type of fund that is set up to produce income for charitable purposes.
 The Fund will distribute only the income generated from investments; its principal will never be distributed.
 A typical distribution rate from an endowed fund is 3% - 5% per year.

 We invest our funds in accordance with a prudent, long-term asset allocation strategy.
-We invest in a single pool that is selected by our Investment Committee which broadly represents the domestic market.
+We invest in a single pool that is approved by our Board of Directors and broadly represents the domestic market.